 We display them differently for admins and users, and it is understandable if things seem a bit confusing.
 Allow us to explain the difference.

 The Expenses page in Pleo displays transactions according to the date of authorisation.
-The Exports page will pull transactions according to the date of presentment.
-Let us dive in further:
+This is the date that the transaction was made, and is accessible by both admins and users.

 Note: If an authorisation does not graduate to a presentment within 10 days, we receive a reversal of the authorisation and the expense will disappear from Pleo.

 If you have any questions regarding authorisations and presentments, contact us on support.